I replaced 200 lines of code with one sentence.

 Pick a hub that AI can write to.
 Turn off built-in memory.
 Start building — thinking model for strategy, coding tool for building, keep them separate.

 I'm building out the full step-by-step version of this on the site.
 What I've described here is the map.
-The detailed guide is at /build.
+The detailed guide is coming soon.

 Everyone's working memory is limited.
 You're running multiple projects, relationships, priorities, and most people can fake it until things start falling through the cracks.
 I couldn't fake it.
 I had to externalize everything, and that forced discipline turned out to be exactly what AI needs.